keithrbennett/rexe/README.md

 by accessing the `$RC` global variable, which contains an OpenStruct.
 Probably most useful in that object is the record count, accessible with both `$RC.count` and `$RC.i`.
 This is only really useful in line mode, because in the others it will always be 0 or 1.
-Here is an example of how you might use it:
+Here is an example of how you might use it as a kind of progress indicator:

 ```
 ➜  ~   ➜  ~   find / | rexe -ml -on \